cooper/wikifier/doc/language.md

 */
 ```

-Interpolate variables (with the `%` sigil) are different in that their contents
+Interpolate variables are different in that their contents
 are evaluated as they are accessed rather than as they are defined.
 ```
 @another_variable: references other variables;